daleonpz/misc/toDelete/PositionPaper/lncs-pandoc-master/paper.md

 The arguments: (A1)in one-two days the doctor sees the notification,(B1)the doctor might be unavailable,(B2)since the the doctor might be unavailable, the notification might be  delayed.

-The attacks: A1 attacks B2, and viceversa
+The attacks: A1 attacks B2, and vice versa

 **unknown unknowns**: In the following example the stakeholder didn't notice the inconsistency between his statements, but the analyst did and asked for clarification.
 However, the stakeholder couldn't give an answers due to his ignorance.

 One of the customers wants to develop an app to manage medical-related reservation in Tuscani.
-The costumer mentioned that the  _current reservation system, based on phone calls, was centralised_.
+The costumer mentioned that the  _current reservation system, based on phone calls, was centralized_.
 During the interview,  the customer said that _depending on where the examination/visit will be, the patient has to call Nottola or Siena_.
 The analyst could not understand how this realization was possible since it means the reservation system is not centralized.
 Therefore the analyst asked for clarification and the stakeholder couldn't give any acceptable answer.

 The arguments: (A1)the current reservation is centralized, (B1)depending on where the examination/visit will be (B2)the patience has to call Nottola or Siena, (B3) since it is possible to call either Nottola or Siena the system is not centralized.

-The attacks: A1 attacks B3, and viceversa
+The attacks: A1 attacks B3, and vice versa

 ## Limits of elicited knowledge
-In the last section we present how to use a theoretical framework based on arguments and attacks to addresed the different levels of tacit knowledge.
+In the last section we present how to use a theoretical framework based on arguments and attacks to addressed the different levels of tacit knowledge.
 In this section we will compare in which scenario of tacit knowledge the elicitation interview would be more effective based on Aranda et al. work [@aranda2016effect] about the effect of domain knowledge on elicitation process.
 Effectiveness is described in [@aranda2016effect] as the total percentage of problem domain elements identified compared to a benchmark.
-However, since we have no accesse to any requirement data, we will use the conclusions of [@aranda2016effect] to compare the different scenarios of tacit knowledge (known unknowns, unknown knowns and unknowns unknowns).
+However, since we have no access to any requirement data, we will use the conclusions of [@aranda2016effect] to compare the different scenarios of tacit knowledge (known unknowns, unknown knowns and unknowns unknowns).

-The works presented in [@aranda2016effect] concludes that: (1)analyst's domain knowledge(ADK) has small but statisticall significant effect on the effectiveness, (2)stakeholders' domain knowledge(SDK) has a big positive and significant influence and (3)analyst's interviewing skill and general training in requirement activities have also a big positive and significant influence.
+The works presented in [@aranda2016effect] concludes that: (1)analyst's domain knowledge(ADK) has small but statistically significant effect on the effectiveness, (2)stakeholders' domain knowledge(SDK) has a big positive and significant influence and (3)analyst's interviewing skill and general training in requirement activities have also a big positive and significant influence.
 In this paper, we will focus only in comparing based on the domain knowledge holder since that knowledge can be measured.

 | scenario              | ADK | SDK |